Best Practices

 Best for:

-- Zero code changes
+- Zero code changes required

-- Multi-provider setups
+- Multi-provider environments (17+ providers)

-- SDK compatibility
+- SDK compatibility and streaming support

 Example: